Fuky9/Fuky9/README.md

 # Hi there, I'm Fuky9 👋

 Welcome to my GitHub profile!
 I'm a pharmacist with a passion for coding.
-I love sports, nature, hardening, good food and exploring new technologies.
+I love sports, nature, hardening in icy water, delicious food and exploring new technologies.

 ## About Me